sergiocollado/potpourri/Notes_on_Embedded_Systems/Notes_on_safety_terminology.md

 Follow recomendations for implementing the system.

 - Use coding standards and recomendations:
-    - Always define the variable types.
+    - Always define the variable inizialization values
+    - Use indentation, and meanful comments
     - Never ever programm an infinite loop.
+    - Never ever use magic numbers.
 - Write modular systems.
+- Implentent and use configuration files for the system (this will provide a flexible configuration for the future).
 - Design self-tests (for hardware control).
 - Use watchdog's (sw and/or hw implemented), and/or functions/devices heartbeats.
 - Implementation of recovery systems.